morganross/FilePromptForge/api_only_web_search_capability_chart_updated (2).md

 - **OpenAI — o4‑mini‑deep‑research**
 - **Perplexity — sonar‑deep‑research**

-These models run a built‑in multi‑step research pipeline (iterative search → read → analyze → cite → synthesize).
-Use them when you want comprehensive, multi‑source reports with citations from one request.

 ## Deep research as a flag does not exist

   ### OpenRouter — Web Search (API)

-**Short answer:** Yes.
 OpenRouter provides a first‑party *Web Search* capability you can attach to **any** model via its **web** plugin or by appending `:online` to the model slug.
 It also exposes “non‑plugin” web search controls for models with native browsing.

 **Two ways to add web search**